 Some Notes

 He knew about others secrets, but almost nobody knew about his.
 Moses makes these huge binders full of information about everybody.
 Then he uses them to put pressure on people at the right time.
 Just one time somebody uses secret knowledge against him: He once took a bribe from Otto Kahn, a relative, of 10000 dollars to change the path of a road.
-When he wants to build a street through the territory of the barons, they get this information in their possession and use it as a threatening tactic to get him to follow their alernative route.
+When he wants to build a street through the territory of the barons, they get this information in their possession and use it as a piece of leverage to get him to follow their alternative route.

 Moses often made sure the other side was not being heard.
 Even more: The relevant decision maker did not even know about their position.
 He has direct access to the governor/mayor, which others do not.
 So when he has an argument/ disagreement with someone, he is the one who presents the case to the governor/mayor: he can frame it how he wants to and leave out whatever he wants to.
 He might even make a "suggestion" how the governor/mayor should decide.